Central AC vs Heat Pump in Florida: Which System Is Right for Your Home?

 Upfront Cost vs Operating Cost

-Your total cost includes both the initial investment and ongoing energy bills.
+Your total cost includes both the initial investment and the bills that follow after installation.

 Initial Investment